Multi-color XFEL pulses with variable color separation and time delay for multi-frame diffraction imaging: Principles

 \section{Principles}

 The proposed scheme can be divided into two phases, as shown in Fig.~\ref{fig:figure-scheme}.
-First, the generation of multi-color XFEL pulses employs the electron beam passing through these undulator modules ($A_{N}$, $B_{N}$, $C_{N}$, and $D_{N}$, each with distinct undulator parameters $K$), and three time-delay chicanes.
-As illustrated in Fig.~\ref{fig:figure-scheme}(a), each undulator module consists of a sub-undulator, a small dispersive chicane, and a quadrupole.
-Second, the high-time-resolution dynamic diffraction imaging system features the four-color X-ray pulses interacting with a sample, followed by a high line-density reflective grating, and an X-ray CCD detector, as depicted in Fig.~\ref{fig:figure-scheme}(b).
+First, the generation of multi-color XFEL pulses employs the electron beam passing through these undulator modules ($A_{N}-D_{N}$, each with distinct undulator parameters $K$), and three time-delay chicanes as shown in Fig.~\ref{fig:figure-scheme}(a) and Fig.~\ref{fig:figure-scheme}(b).
+Second, the high-time-resolution dynamic diffraction imaging system features the four-color X-ray pulses interacting with a sample, followed by a high line-density reflective grating, and an X-ray CCD detector, as depicted in Fig.~\ref{fig:figure-scheme}(c).

-As the electron beam propagates through sub-undulator $A_1$, FEL radiation is generated at the resonance wavelength, given by \cite{2007huangReviewXrayFreeelectron}
+As the electron beam propagates through sub-undulator $U_{A,1}$, FEL radiation is generated at the resonance wavelength, given by \cite{2007huangReviewXrayFreeelectron}

 where $\lambda_u$ denotes the undulator period, $K$ represents the undulator parameter, and $\gamma$ is the Lorentz factor.
 In the amplification process of the OK-enhanced self-amplified spontaneous emission (SASE) scheme \cite{2017pencoOpticalKlystronEnhancement}, the energy modulation is converted to density modulation via a small dispersive chicane.
 Moreover, this configuration speeds the electron beam's microbunching, thereby reducing the FEL gain length.
 Notably, the OK efficiency is substantially enhanced when the electron beam’s rms relative energy spread $\sigma_\delta$ is much smaller than the FEL Pierce parameter $\rho$ \cite{2007huangReviewXrayFreeelectron}.
 The one-dimensional theory describing the maximum theoretical power gain factor in the OK-SASE occurs when \cite{2006Optical}: